crawlbase/proxycrawl-node/README.md

 npm i proxycrawl
 ```

 Require the necessary API class in your project.
+You can get your ProxyCrawl free token [from here](https://proxycrawl.com/signup).

 ```javascript
 const { CrawlingAPI, LeadsAPI } = require('proxycrawl');